 What to Pack?

+What to pack?
 Planning a wildlife safari requires careful preparation.
-So, what to pack?

-The weight of luggage is very limited in 4 x 4 wheel drive, by aircraft or by train.
-The most important thing is to forgo wheels on your bags and ‘go light’.
+The weight and size of your luggage are limited; whether you’re travelling in a 4 x 4 wheel drive, by aircraft or by train.
+The most important thing is to travel with soft-sided bags without wheels and ‘go light.’